AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Note that walkable positions can't be activated by bumping and moreover crafting requires the Modify command (key 'M') even for not walkable terrain.
 Other crafting spots (e.g., any water and fire) work similarly, but the recipes differ.
-Read the recipes in the lore menu, terrain submenu.
+Read the recipes in the lore menu, terrain submenu, or by pressing `~` when crosshair points at terrain that enables crafting.

 - Q: Does power of crafted items depend on the depth of current level?